• ABOUT

 This hack will literally save your life.
 STOP erasing boxes and moving assignments you intended to do and never did.
 Instead, make a good solid plan at the beginning of the year and then do the next logical thing each day.
 In the video, I show you my step-by-step process for making this happen.

-One tool we use and love is the Student Record and Planner.
+One tool we use and love is our Student Homeschool Planners.
+It is now available in all grade levels.
 It’s a lifesaver when it comes to planning and has completely replaced my lesson plan book.
 Read more about why I don’t use a lesson plan book here.
 And if you’d like to plan your entire school year in just 5 days check out our FREE homeschool planning boot camp!

 Hack #5 —> Change the way you schedule